shiftkey/blog/_posts/2011-12-03-alt-net-open-spaces-recap.md

 **First things first:** as soon as 'RAD' was mentioned, it was a red rag to much of the audience.
 It wasn't the intent, but all attempts to refocus the discussion failed miserably.

-**Secondly:** I was fascinated by the number of people who were strongly anti-third party libraries.
+**Secondly:** I was fascinated by the number of people who were anti-third party libraries for their UIs.
 They preferred to roll their own, but I didn't push the discussion into why.
 Perhaps this is my background in client apps clouding my perceptions...

 **Lastly:** data access.
 Oh man, I'm sick to death of this discussion.
 There's so many choices that whenever someone asks why I'm not using XYZ I have to physically force myself to listen.
 Can we move on as a society?